GrahamCampbell/Laravel-Bitbucket/README.md

 ##### Bitbucket Connections

 This option (`'connections'`) is where each of the connections are setup for your application.
 Example configuration has been included, but you may add as many connections as you would like.
-Note that the 2 supported authentication methods are: `"oauth"` and `"password"`.
+Note that the 3 supported authentication methods are: `"none"`, `"oauth"` and `"password"`.

 ## Usage